Ricky Wright

 Tina Chatmon

-Assistant Chief of HR & Training
+Assistant Chief of Human Resources and Training

 Assistant Chief Chatmon is a 25 -year veteran of the Clay County Sheriff’s Office, beginning her career in 1998 in the Communications Section.
 She then spent time in the Finance Division, the Detention Department and Judicial Section.
 Assistant Chief Chatmon successfully completed both the CJSTC Law enforcement crossover academy and Corrections academy becoming dual certified in 2005.